evgenyneu/SigmaSwiftStatistics/README.md

 # Statistics library for Swift

-This library is a collection of functions that perform statistical calculations:
+This library is a collection of functions that perform statistical calculations in Swift.

 ## Setup